 The Coast Walk Trail in La Jolla may be the most leisurely hike on the list, being more of a casual walking path.
 The trail stretches only 0.6 miles in each direction and remains close to level the entire time.
 However, this lack of rugged terrain does not make it any less beautiful than the others.

-This is an excellent option for those looking to incorporate a quick walk into their lunch break.
-Most locals know this as the perfect sunset walk as the path follows along the cliffs, looking out over the Pacific.
+This is an excellent option for those looking to incorporate a quick walk into your visit to the beachfront park in La Jolla.
+We usually spend a bunch of time gawking at the sea lions and seals, and watching the big pelicans flying around, then we walk the trail, then go for lunch.
+This is also a perfect sunset walk as the path follows along the cliffs, looking out over the Pacific.

 #5 Sunset Cliffs Natural Park

 Sunset Cliffs Natural Park is another easy trail known for its position along the coastal bluffs of San Diego.
 As you wander this trail, you are sure to pass dozens of vehicles that park along the same cliffs to enjoy the sunset or head down to the beach.

 We recommend this trail at low tide because it’s easy to spot creatures in the tide pools below.
 If you’re the more hands-on type, there are plenty of stairways down to the rocks as well.
 This is also a popular spot for surfing, so there is always something going on regarding mid-hike entertainment.

 When you’re finished, pull some picnic supplies out of your car and set up a scenic spot on the cliffs to enjoy your post-hike reward.